 For more information on volunteering, fill out an inquiry here:

-We thank you for your interest, but at this time the Museum Collection is at maximum capacity and only artefacts of great historic relevance will be considered for donations.
+We thank you for your interest, but at this time the Museum Collection is at maximum capacity and only artefacts of great regional and historic relevance will be considered for donations.
 By being selective about what the Museum accepts, we can insure that we are able to ethically care for our collection and display artefacts that directly reflect our mandate.
 If you have any questions of concerns, please contact Madison Connolly, Museum Executive Director.
+Items that we no longer accept due to capacity reach: pianos/organs, sewing machines, dolls, doilies, tea cups and sets, farm tools.

 Executive Director: Email